syncfusion-content/windowsforms-docs/WindowsForms/PDF/Forms.md

 document.Close()

+{% endhighlight %}

 ### Adding Check Box field

 A check box is a graphical user interface element that allows you to make binary choice i.e., a choice between one of two mutually exclusive options.

 PdfCheckBoxField class is used to create a check box in PDF forms.
 You can customize the check box style by using properties such as BorderStyle, HighlightMode, BorderWidth, etc.

-[C#]
+{% highlight c# %}